bartosz-szkolnik/hiragana-teacher/README.md

 - [x] Add hint & reveal answer buttons
 - [x] Deploy finished MVP
 - [x] Add Katakana
+- [x] Check & probably improve the favoring mechanism (maybe some sort of memory for double, triple points)
+- [ ] Add tests
+- [ ] Add helper tables for different alphabets
 - [ ] Add the possibility of switching to words (good luck to me with writing all that stuff)
-- [ ] Add tests
-- [x] Check & probably improve the favoring mechanism (maybe some sort of memory for double, triple points)
 - [ ] Add the rest of Katakana
 - [ ] Add korean alphabet (maybe)
 - [ ] Add the posibility to draw symbols (maybe another version with neural networks etc.)